 Domestic violence, also known as â€śspousal violenceâ€ť is a legal term for allegations of violence that are directed towards family and significant others (partners).
 Domestic violence typically involves spouses, husbands, wives, girlfriends and boyfriends, but it can also include children,

 aunts, sisters, brothers and any other relation.
 The Courts take this form of violence very seriously â€“ more so than the typical assault.
-The Courts, and the Crown prosecutor, view this form of violence as aggravating because of the relationship of trust that is built in family relations.
-Any violence is said to have violated this trust.
+Domestic violence is viewed as aggravating because of the relationship of trust that is built in family relations.
+Any violence between family members is said to have violated this trust.

 Domestic violence includes not only physical assaults but also mischief and threats.
 An assault can include any form of contact, ranging from slapping and pushing to more serious forms of assault such as punching, kicking or stabbing.
 However, for a person to be charged there does not have to be direct contact.
 You may be charged if you break or steal property belonging to your family, including cellular phones (often to prevent calls from being made).